lucasmerlin/hello_egui/crates/egui_flex/README.md

 ### Real world example

-Finally I wanted to share a real world example how flex can improve the ui by a lot.
+Finally, I wanted to share a real world example how flex can improve the ui by a lot.
 In the [hello_egui demo app](https://lucasmerlin.github.io/hello_egui/) I have a list of crates displayed as small tags in the sidebar.
 When just shown with ui.horizontal_wrapped it looks really weird: